andymeneely/project-timber-wolf/scenarios/scenarios.md

 ## Chapter 3.
 Your Last Heist

-_3 days before The Vault Job._

 <img class="map" src="the fall guys ch 3 cell block c.svg">

-_Your team is placed in Cell Block B, and you ask around about your "friend".
-A middle-aged man with a US Marines tattoo and eight fingers approaches you._
+_3 days before The Vault Job.
+Your team is placed in Cell Block B, and you ask around about your "friend".
+A middle-aged man with an intricate US Marines tattoo on his arm._

 _"Yeah, that guy is The Collector.
 He's got a bunch of corrupt feds in his pocket and takes sick pleasure in fleecing amateur thieves and getting his... trophies."
-He looks down at his hands._
+He looks down at his hands.
+He has eight fingers._

 _"But you... you don't know what you have.
 You have some real skill.
 And these feds?
-They made one huge mistake.
+They made a huge mistake.
 They put you all in the same jail cell.
 Use it.
 We had some total amateurs break out of here a few days ago and they did it by each getting to a different exit at once.
-Security is tighter now but I'll help you out if you promise me some funding when I get out.
+Security is tighter now but I'll help you if you promise me some funding when I get out.
 God speed."_

-_Time to bust out of here. **Your objective is to get out of this place, each to a different exit**, then, you go your separate ways and never speak of this fiasco again._
+_Your team agrees. **Your objective is to get out of this place, each to a different exit**, then, you go your separate ways, hoping to never speak of this fiasco again._

 ### Setup